Together Redefined: Discover Our Rebranding Trailer. Watch Now!

 Where is the batch number located?

-The batch number is usually found on the packaging of the product and should never be confused with the barcode or EAN number.
+The batch number is usually printed on the product packaging – and should never be confused with the barcode or EAN number.

 What are batch numbers used for?